 “It’s great to have been recognised for the work that I’ve done, and to have been shortlisted for this year’s Talent for Care Awards; I just hope I bring home the award for Hull and for elderly medicine on the night!”

-Anne Burdis, Education and Development Advisor for Hull and East Yorkshire Hospitals NHS Trust says:
+Anne Burdis, Education and Development Advisor for Hull University Teaching Hospitals NHS Trust says:

 “Recruiting and retaining talented people from within the local community is a vital part of our workforce strategy and, in the past few years, we have helped over 100 people into apprenticeship roles.
 We’re extremely proud to see that the work we’re doing, with support from our training partners, is paying dividends and we now employ some incredibly talented, caring and committed young people.